levon-m/bassmint/README.md

 **Bass Guitar MIDI Interface using Teensy 4.0**

 BassMINT is a real-time pitch-to-MIDI system optimized for bass guitar.
-It uses a combination of optical string sensors and a piezo pickup to accurately detect which string is being played and what note is being fretted.
+It uses optical string sensors to accurately detect which string is being played and what note is being fretted.

 ## Why BassMINT?